Hull Pals: Hundred Days

 Successes like La Becque showed that the tide of war was turning.
 After a relatively quiet period in July, during which 92 Bde achieved small advances through aggressive patrolling and seizing strongpoints (so-called "peaceful penetration"), the Allies began a coordinated offensive in August.
-92 Brigade captured Vieux-Berquin on 13 August 1918 and pushed forward until running into serious opposition on 21 August.
-After a short rest, it returned to the front to continue pushing forward behind patrols.
+31st Division captured Vieux-Berquin on 18 August 1918 and pushed forward until running into serious opposition on 21 August.
+After a short rest, 92 Bde returned to the front to continue pushing forward behind patrols.
 On 4 September, advancing without a barrage towards the Warnave river south of Ploegsteert, 10th Bn ran into strong German positions and suffered heavy casualties from German machine guns in strongpoints such as Soyer Farm.
 11th East Lancs renewed the attack the following day and took Soyer Farm, but lost it to a counter-attack.
 11th East Yorks were no more successful with a dawn attack on 6 September.
 A smokescreen and barrage on 7 September did not help 10th East Yorks, who advanced 1200 yards but failed to gain Soyer Farm, which remained in German hands when the brigade was relieved on 12 September.